-After you have the basic idea of your schedule we sit down to figure out the nitty-gritty:
+After you have a basic idea of your schedule we sit down to figure out the nitty-gritty:

-- There needs to be enough time to clean out food and water bowls, clean up any messes, toys, etc.
+- There needs to be enough time to clean out food and water bowls and clean up any messes, toys, etc.

 - Many people who love animals, also love plants!
 Normal visits have time for a small bit of plant watering.
 If you have beautiful summer gardens, then we need to see how long they take to the water and add that on to your normal visits.